nuejs/www/docs2/tutorials/build-a-simple-blog.md

   class: tall
   width: 650

-Interactive components are created with the same kind of HTML- based template language that is used for defining the server-side layouts:
+Interactive components are created with the same kind of HTML-based template language that is used for defining the server-side layouts:

 ```
 <!-- file: feedback.nue -->